 We begin with a sudden memory, and follow it to see where it leads.
 Yet so many of us tend to ignore these flashes.
 We think later yet later on we might have forgotten or lost the relevance of the moment, the urgency that led us there.
 I recommend a process I call write right now.
 In the amount of time it takes you to brush your teeth, you can jot down the memory and an outline which can be filled in later.
 The prompts in this book are designed to spur memories, to get you writing.
 I’ll also direct you to resources, authors to read and study, and places to submit.
 A number of the flash prompts included in this eBook were harvested from my blog Memoirous.

 BRIGHT INVISIBLE: Word Sketches from Great Spruce Head Island, a PDF chapbook

 This chapbook will appeal to readers of the New York School—particularly fans of James Schuyler and John Ashbery.
 Great Spruce Head Island has been a source of inspiration for generations of artists and writers.
 I was invited to GSHI to spend a week walking where Frank O’Hara, Ashbery, and Schuyler walked.
-Through essays, journal entries, persona letters where I channel James Schuyler, I attempt to experience the island through their eyes.
+Through essays, journal entries, personal letters where I channel James Schuyler, I attempt to experience the island through their